JoeyTheCoder/devnote/projects/joelsahli.ch/Text changes.md

 What i wanna say here:

-I want to show off that i'm a scrum master a little bit but i more want to
+I want to show off that i'm a scrum master a little bit but i more want to tell the customer here that i'm a freelance fullstack developer that understands business needs and is driven by a passion for programming